3dgeo-heidelberg/helios/doc/cli.rst

 As stated before, the ``dynTimeStep`` and ``kdtDynTimeStep`` are given as direct time measurements.
 Thus, when using the time-based specification, the ``dynTimeStep`` of the scene must be smaller than or equal to the ``dynTimeStep`` of each scene part (object), and the ``kdtDynTimeStep`` should be greater than or equal to the ``dynTimeStep`` of the associated object.
-The reason is that they represent nested components.
-Intuitively, updating a KDT representing an object 100 times per second does not make sense when the object is only updated five times per second.
-Furthermore, values greater than one are not expected.
-The reason is that the dynamic time steps are the inverse of a frequency that represents the number of iterations per second in the main simulation loop.
+This nesting makes intuitive sense: updating a KDT representing an object 100 times per second is meaningless if the object itself is only updated five times per second.
+Values greater than one are not expected either, since dynamic time steps are the inverse of a frequency that represents the number of iterations per second in the main simulation loop.

 The dynamic time steps are straightforward to interpret.
 A dynamic scene with ``dynTimeStep="0.0002"`` will compute its dynamic simulation logic with a time step of 0.2 ms, a dynamic object with ``dynTimeStep="0.001"`` will run its logic with a time step of 1 ms, and a dynamic KDT with ``dynTimeStep="0.01"`` will be updated each 10 ms. When not given, the dynamic time step of the KDT is automatically equal to the dynamic time step of its associated object.
 Similarly, when the dynamic time step of an object is not given, it is automatically equal to the dynamic time step of the scene.
 Dynamic steps (discrete) and dynamic time steps (continuous) cannot be mixed in the same specification.